Kinetic-Ballooning-Limited Pedestals in Spherical Tokamak Plasmas

-\textit{Equilibrium Variation.}-- While our radially \textit{local} analysis showed a NSTX discharge to be marginally KBM-unstable, we now describe the \textit{global} approach required to correctly find the steepest-possible pedestal profiles subject to kinetic instability.
-This approach combines pedestal width-height rescaling with globally consistent plasma equilibrium reconstruction.
-We parameterize electron density and temperature profiles as
+\textit{Equilibrium Variation.}-- While our radially \textit{local} analysis showed a NSTX discharge to be marginally KBM-unstable, we now describe the approach required to correctly find the steepest-possible pedestal profiles subject to kinetic instability.
+This approach combines pedestal width-height rescaling with self-consistent plasma equilibrium reconstruction.
+Following previous works \cite{Snyder2009}, we parameterize electron density and temperature profiles as

 where $H$ is a Heaviside function, $n_{e,\mathrm{core}}$, $T_{e,\mathrm{core}}$, $n_{e0}$, and $T_{e0}$ are constants, $\Delta_{n_e}$ and $\Delta_{T_e}$ are the pedestal electron density and temperature widths -- which usually differ -- and ${\alpha_{\{n,T,J\},\{1,2\}}}$ are exponents.
 Quantities $A_{n}$, $A_{T}$, and $S_{\Delta}$ rescale the pedestal density, temperature, and width.
 The pedestal heights $n_{e,\mathrm{ped}}$ and $T_{e,\mathrm{ped}}$ are